My main banjo site is here: http://www.ClassicBanjoRM.com

 Grimshaw’s style is closer to ragtime, music hall and early jazz.
 He started life as a fingerstyle classic player, but turned in his later years to the Plectrum and Tenor banjos.
 His studies to develop a classic-style technique and musicianship are, in my opinion, the best available.
 Here are three studies from How To Excel On The Banjo:

-Soon to be released through Mel Bay Publications:
+From Mel Bay Publications:

 The Early American Parlor Banjo - Rob MacKillop with CD of performances